Observation of a Zero-Field Josephson Diode Effect in a Helimagnet Josephson Junction: Theoretical Chiral Spin Structure Model and Vortex Simulations

 We begin our modeling by constructing the Hamiltonian as follows:

 where $H_{C}$ represents the middle part of the junction with a square lattice structure and chiral spin structure, and $H_{BCS}$ denotes the left and right superconducting contacts of the junction.
 We project the sample onto the 2-dimensional $\hat{x},\hat{z}$ plane to account for the transport direction and helical axis.
 The dimensions are denoted as $N_{x} = 7$, $N_{z} = 11$.
-In real space, both terms of the Hamiltonian can be expressed as:
+In real space, the first term of the Hamiltonian, which describes the central helimagnetic region of the junction, can be expressed as,